Canadair CL-84 Dynavert

-The Canadair CL-84 "Dynavert", designated by the Canadian Forces as the CX-131, was a V/STOL turbine tiltwing monoplane designed and manufactured by Canadair between 1964 and 1972.
+The Canadair CL-84 "Dynavert", designated by the Canadian Forces as the CX-131, is a V/STOL turbine tiltwing monoplane designed and manufactured by Canadair between 1964 and 1972.
 Only four of these experimental aircraft were built, with three entering flight testing.
 Two of the CL-84s crashed due to mechanical failures, with no fatalities in either accident.
 Despite the CL-84 being successful in the experimental and operational trials carried out between 1972 and 1974, none of the prospective customers placed any orders for the type.

 Development

-Between 1957 and 1963, Canadair carried out research in VTOL (vertical takeoff and landing) technology with the assistance of the National Research Board (NRB) and the Defense Research Board (DRB) of Canada.
+Between 1957 and 1963, Canadair carried out research in VTOL (vertical takeoff and landing) technology with the assistance of the National Research Board (NRB) and the Defence Research Board (DRB) of Canada.
 The studies pointed the way to a unique tilt-wing design.
 The wing and the powerplants of the aircraft could be tilted hydro-mechanically (recirculating ball actuator) so that the wing incidence changed through 100 degrees from a normal flight angle to those for STOL and VTOL.
 The incidence of the tailplane (or stabilizer) was automatically altered to deal with trim changes as the wing-incidence varied.
 The two sets of tail rotor blades were locked in a fore and aft position in conventional flight.

 The design team included Canadair's chief designer, Frederick Phillips, and Latvian aircraft designer Karlis Irbitis, among several others.

 At the time of the CL-84 project, Canadair was a subsidiary of General Dynamics and the parent company christened the new aircraft, the "Dynavert".
 Canadair project personnel typically referred to it simply as the "84".